Billionaire Profile

 Dakota Access Pipeline

-Energy Transfer finished building the $3.8 billion Dakota Access Pipeline despite protests by the Standing Rock Sioux tribe.
+Energy Transfer completed the controversial Dakota Access Pipeline despite protests from the Standing Rock Sioux tribe.